Slice sampling: Implementation

 Slice sampling gets its name from the first step: defining a slice by sampling from an auxiliary variable $Y$.
-This variable is sampled from $[0, f(x)]$, where $f(x)$ is either the probability density function (PDF) of X or is at least proportional to its PDF.
-This defines a slice of X where $f(x) \ge Y$.
-In other words, we are now looking at a region of X where the probability density is at least $Y$.
-Then the next value of X is sampled uniformly from this slice.
-A new value of $Y$ is sampled, then X, and so on.
-This can be visualized as alternatively sampling the y-position and then the x-position of points under PDF, thus the Xs are from the desired distribution.
+This variable is sampled from $[0, f(x)]$, where $f(x)$ is either the probability density function (PDF) of $x$ or is at least proportional to its PDF.
+This defines a slice of $x$ where $f(x) \ge Y$.
+In other words, we are now looking at a region of $x$ where the probability density is at least $Y$.
+Then the next value of $x$ is sampled uniformly from this slice.
+A new value of $Y$ is sampled, then $x$, and so on.
+This can be visualized as alternatively sampling the y-position and then the $x$-position of points under PDF, thus the $x$s are from the desired distribution.
 The $Y$ values have no particular consequences or interpretations outside of their usefulness for the procedure.

 If both the PDF and its inverse are available, and the distribution is unimodal, then finding the slice and sampling from it are simple.
 If not, a stepping-out procedure can be used to find a region whose endpoints fall outside the slice.
 Then, a sample can be drawn from the slice using rejection sampling.
 Various procedures for this are described in detail by Radford M. Neal.

 Note that, in contrast to many available methods for generating random numbers from non-uniform distributions, random variates generated directly by this approach will exhibit serial statistical dependence.
-This is because to draw the next sample, we define the slice based on the value of f(x) for the current sample.
+This is because to draw the next sample, we define the slice based on the value of $f(x)$ for the current sample.

 Compared to other methods

 Slice sampling is a Markov chain method and as such serves the same purpose as Gibbs sampling and Metropolis.
 Unlike Metropolis, there is no need to manually tune the candidate function or candidate standard deviation.

 Recall that Metropolis is sensitive to step size.
-If the step size is too small random walk causes slow decorrelation.
-If the step size is too large there is great inefficiency due to a high rejection rate.
+If the step size is too small, random walk causes slow decorrelation.
+If the step size is too large, there is great inefficiency due to a high rejection rate.

 In contrast to Metropolis, slice sampling automatically adjusts the step size to match the local shape of the density function.
 Implementation is arguably easier and more efficient than Gibbs sampling or simple Metropolis updates.

 Note that, in contrast to many available methods for generating random numbers from non-uniform distributions, random variates generated directly by this approach will exhibit serial statistical dependence.
 In other words, not all points have the same independent likelihood of selection.
-This is because to draw the next sample, we define the slice based on the value of f(x) for the current sample.
-However, the generated samples are markovian, and are therefore expected to converge to the correct distribution in long run.
+This is because, to draw the next sample, we define the slice based on the value of $f(x)$ for the current sample.
+However, the generated samples are markovian, and are therefore expected to converge to the correct distribution in the long run.

 Slice Sampling requires that the distribution to be sampled be evaluable.
 One way to relax this requirement is to substitute an evaluable distribution which is proportional to the true unevaluable distribution.